miladsade96/feip/ReactJS/main.md

 elements have changed, and to update only those elements instead of re-rendering the entire list.
 The “key” prop should be unique stable identifier for each element, such as an ID or index.

+## React Best Practices:

+**What would be a common mistake of function being called every time the component renders?**
+A common mistake that can cause a function to be called every time the component renders is declaring the function inside the component's render method.
+This can cause the function to be recreated every time the component renders, even if the function's dependencies have not changed.
+To avoid this problem, function should be declared outside the render method, or in a separate file if they are reused across multiple components.
 </div>